The CMRAO issues the following types of licences:

 • Cannot sign status certificates

-Firms and businesses that provide condo management services to condo corporations should apply for a Condominium Management Provider Licence.
-The firm can be a corporation, partnership, sole proprietor, one-person shop, association or other organization or entity.
+Companies that provide condo management services to condo corporations should apply for a Condominium Management Provider Licence.
+The company can be a corporation, partnership, sole proprietor, one-person shop, association or other organization or entity.